Skip to main content

 Step 3: Submit Verification to ISEO

-J-1 Insurance Verification
+J-1 Insurance Verification Form

 Submit the J-1 Insurance Verification Form in iServices to complete your J-1 health insurance requirement.
 This form can be found after logging in by clicking on the 'J-1 Scholar Services' category in the left menu.
 An advisor will review your request and update your record to show your compliance with J-1 regulations.